robjpar/robjpar.github.io/README.md

 # robjpar.github.io

-## Description

-A portfolio website created on GitHub Pages.
+A portfolio website created with HTML, JavaScript, and CSS/Bootstrap.
+Hosted on GitHub Pages.

 ## How to use